-To assist in my vision Teaching Indonesia, I invite volunteers from around the world to help, not only with teaching English but so they can also bring their knowledge and experience to our local people.
-End of making the world a better place.
+To assist in my vision of teaching in Indonesia, I invite volunteers from around the world to help, not only with teaching English but also for them to bring their knowledge and experience to our local people.
+The goal is to make the world a better place.

 I worked hard for this goal to be achieved.
 When I asked my parents about it, surprisingly they told me these words “We will always support you in every single way you expect your goal to be achieved for your future”.
 I will never forget these words from my parents.
-With their support, in 2015 my own school officially opened named “Our Chance” English school.
+With their support, in 2015 my school officially opened.
+Its name is “Our Chance” English school.

 I was born with a single purpose; to help people and make the world a better place.
-I have a dream to become a world-class English teacher.
-I believe that through English with its rich cultural heritage, that I can best fulfill this purpose.
+My dream is to become a world-class English teacher.
+I believe that through English with its rich cultural heritage, I can best fulfill this purpose.
 I am also a sociable and amiable person.

-I speak fluent English so I am able to communicate clearly with others.
-I am also a curious and easy-going person which makes it easy for me to make new friends, communicate with those around me and get involved with all volunteers at our place.
+My English is fluent so I can communicate clearly with others.
+I am also a curious and easy-going person which makes it easy for me to make new friends, communicate with those around me, and get involved with all volunteers at our place.

 The Teaching Indonesia method is to make English fun to learn to utilize informal modes of teaching so the students can better understand and perhaps even enjoy the learning process.
 I started the school so that I could share my knowledge of the English language so others may benefit from it and have better opportunities for their future in the job market.
 My Teaching Indonesia vision is to provide a fun and engaging place for people of all ages to come and learn English.

-I have involved a variety of volunteer jobs in my home country, such as English classes we offer, an environmental program has recently begun.
-This program includes educating people about reducing, reusing, recycling and composting.
-Recently we have launched the first recycling centre in Bajo at our school as well as a composting centre which will be used in our organic farm.
-A part of that, we also started giving our little help for the special needs school in town as the school needs more people who can encourage the students to live like normal people.
+I have been involved in a variety of volunteer jobs in my home country, such as English classes we offer, and an environmental program that has recently begun.
+This program includes educating people about reducing, reusing, recycling, and composting.
+Recently we have launched the first recycling center in Bajo at our school as well as a composting center which will be used in our organic farm.
+As part of that, we also started giving our little help to the special needs school in town as the school needs more people who can encourage the students to live like normal people.
 Making them happy by helping them gives me a feeling of joy and motivates me to do more good things.

-We wish for volunteers to help us teaching English and educate the students about the importance of having an awareness to keep the environment clean.
+We wish for volunteers to help us teach English and educate the students about the importance of having an awareness to keep the environment clean.

 Teaching Indonesia Tasks & Roles

-We wish for volunteers to help us teaching English and educate the students about the importance of having an awareness to keep the environment clean.
+We wish for volunteers to help us teach English and educate the students about the importance of having an awareness to keep the environment clean.
 A daily routine could consist of:

 - waking up from breakfast in the morning

-- If not too hot (maybe) helping with some chores (cleaning out the backyard, painting, building a bottle window, etc) and visiting one of the special needs school in town
+- If it’s not too hot (maybe) help with some chores (cleaning out the backyard, painting, building a bottle window, etc) and visit one of the special needs schools in town

-- Help prepare lunch (if you are interested)
+- Help to prepare lunch (if you are interested)

 - Rest/read a book/play with the family/ chat in the afternoon